 Neither too sweet nor dry, “it is perfect with an oily fish like sardines,” Ms. St-Pierre said.
 As I take my second sip, I notice the wine actually becomes pleasantly sweeter when paired with the salty almonds and citrusy lemon.

 The 2015 is pricey, nearly $30 a bottle at Plum Market Wine Chicago but totally worth it.
 Unique and unlike a Sauvignon Blanc or Chardonnay, it has its own flavor.
 And like the Whispering Angel, always serve it well chilled.

-Its owners aren’t descended from the ancient Greek settlers, but the Zafiropulo family left the Greece in the 19th century and settled in Marseille.
-Four generations later, the family is still producing this lovely wine.
+Its owners aren’t descended from the ancient Greek settlers, but the Zafiropulo family left Greece in the 19th century and settled in Marseille.
+Four generations later, they are still producing this lovely wine.

 Finding an ideal red wine for your summer meal is not an easy thing and sometimes even “risky” – as Ms. St-Pierre explains.
 The medium bodied Terre d’Ombre 2015, or Baby Bandol from Domaine de Terrebrune is a winner.
 For $20, it is a great wine that can be enjoyed through the year.
 “Leave it to decant 20 minutes before serving, or you may keep it in the refrigerator up to 20 minutes to 65ºF (18.3ºC) (if serving during the summer),” Ms. St-Pierre recommends.

 Robust without a long, heavy tannic finish, it’s best paired with a great dish.
 “It not fun to drink without food,” says Ms. St-Pierre.
 It is absolutely perfect with the herbal goat cheese and olives on our tables.
 It could also work with lamb or a garlic-roasted chicken.